Umbraco migrations vs transitions

 Transitioning to headless

-If your Umbraco migration project involves a transition to headless, we see a couple of different paths.
+If your Umbraco migration project involves a transition to headless, we see a few different paths.

 If you want to know more about transitioning with Enterspeed, you can view our Umbraco Tech Partner webinar on transitioning your legacy CMS.